 poor IAQ had caused them to miss work

 poor IAQ results in 600 sick days per year

 56% of commercial maintenance teams actually admit that their

-Optimizing IAQ SpendingAir filtration systems in these facilities must handle relatively large volumes of air as well.
+Optimising Air Filter Related SpendingAir filtration systems in these facilities must handle relatively large volumes of air as well.
 Approximately 50% of a building’s energy consumption goes to the heating, cooling, and moving of air.
-In considering the Total Cost of Ownership (TCO), it is important to keep in mind that in order to have a cost-effective and sustainable building, planning maintenance is an important step in maintaining energy efficiency, minimizing costly downtime, and extending the lifespan of your equipment.
+In considering the Total Cost of Ownership (TCO), it is important to keep in mind that in order to have a cost-effective building, planning maintenance is an important step in maintaining energy efficiency, minimising costly downtime, and extending the lifespan of your equipment.

 How We Can Help You